nasa/cumulus/docs/workflows/workflow-configuration-how-to.md

 * Any other type is allowed and the bucket will be configured with limited IAM privileges used by your system but not directly related to your ingest and distribution.
-For example, your glacier backup bucket could have a type `glacier` or `recovery` and it would be accessible to Cumulus but not part of the ingest/distrubution system.
+For example, your glacier backup bucket could have a type `orca` or `recovery` and it would be accessible to Cumulus but not part of the ingest/distrubution system.

 Consider the following `buckets` configuration variable for the `cumulus`